gruelbox/orko-wiki/Local-installation.md

+This page covers the (current quite manual) process for installing on a local machine.

-**Note that there is currently no installer.
-[Can you help](../issues/115) with this?**
+**Note that there are currently no windows/deb/rpm/brew installer.** [Can you help](../issues/115) with this?
+**[Docker support](../issues/51) would also be welcome.**  Help required there too

+# Platform specifics

+## Ubuntu/Debian

-To install and run the application on your PC, first make sure you have a Java JRE installed, at least Java 8 (1.8).
+First make sure you have a Java JRE installed, at least Java 8 (1.8).
 Then run:

 ```
 sudo apt-get install maven